nevoland/realue/README.md

 #### `concurrent`

-Runs concurent queries if `query.queries` contains a list or a map of queries, resulting in a list or map of resolved queries.
+Runs concurrent queries if `query.queries` contains a list or a map of queries, resulting in a list or map of resolved queries.
 Otherwise, passes the query to the next handler.

 #### `toFetchQuery(routes, transform?)`